beastapp-org/privacy-policy/policy.md

 Privacy Policy

-Effective Date: 04/21/2025

-Updated Date: 05/08/2025
+Effective Date: 04/21/2025Updated Date: 05/08/2025

 ✅ 1.
 Introduction

 We are committed to protecting your privacy.
-This Privacy Policy explains how beastapp ("we", "our", or "us") collects, uses, and protects your personal information.
+This Privacy Policy explains how beastapp (“we”, “our”, or “us”) collects, uses, and protects your personal information.
 By using the App, you agree to this Privacy Policy.

 ✅ 2.
 Information We Collect